diegoisme-dev/KH-Timer/README.md

 ## Description

 KH Timer is an advanced software for managing time and activities during meetings and assemblies in Kingdom Halls.
-The BETA Version is now finished!

 ## System Requirements